thomaslicklederer/ProsNet/README.md

 # Requirements
 The library is developed and tested with the modeling and simulation environment "Dymola – Dynamic Modeling Laboratory" by Dessault Systèmes.
 The used version of Dymola is "Version 2021x (64-bit), 2020-11-26".

-The used version of [Modelica](https://github.com/modelica/ModelicaStandardLibrary) is 4.0.0.
-The library is using parts of the [IBPSA library](https://github.com/ibpsa/modelica-ibpsa) in version 3.0.0.
+The library inherits from the [Modelica Standard Library](https://github.com/modelica/ModelicaStandardLibrary) (version 4.0.0) and the [IBPSA library](https://github.com/ibpsa/modelica-ibpsa) (version 3.0.0).
+Necessary components of the IBPSA library were copied to ProsNet so the library can be used with the default workspace available for every simulation environment.
+Compatibility with the Modelica Standard Library and the IBPSA library is assured.

+The name of the top folder must be "ProsNet" in oder to be able to import the library to Dymola.
+You may need to change the folder name after downloading.